Skip to content

 The Advantage of Early Attention

-Laozi begins with a pattern: what is still quiet, small, or not yet formed is easier to handle than what has already become large and chaotic.
+Laozi begins with a pattern that I have ignored more times than I have followed: what is quiet, small, and not yet formed is easier to handle than what has already become large and chaotic.

 Small Beginnings